entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 - [Run](#run): `ent bundle run` and Keycloak integration enable components to be tested locally, external to an Entando cluster.

-- [Package](#package): `ent bundle pack` constructs the artifacts and Docker images for the bundle.
-A single image is created for the bundle and all micro frontends while each microservice is allocated its own image.
+- [Package](#package): `ent bundle pack` generates the bundle artifacts, the bundle image and the microservice images.
+One image is created for each microservice while a single image is created for the bundle and micro frontends.

 - [Publish](#publish): `ent bundle publish` pushes the Docker images to a Docker repository, after which the bundle can be deployed and installed.

 - [Deploy](#deploy): `ent bundle deploy` delivers a published bundle to the ECR of an Entando Application.
-The bundle custom resource is exported and tags are retrieved from Docker Hub.
+The bundle custom resource is generated and tags are retrieved from Docker Hub.

 - [Install](#install): `ent bundle install` applies the bundle to the Entando instance.
 It is then available in the App Builder for unlimited reuse within the application.